M E M O

 RE: Venue in Civil Cases

-During the last session, the Legislature enacted two new statutes governing venue in civil cases.
-The first statute, Section 28-04-09, N.D.C.C., provides:
+During its 1997 session, the legislature enacted two new statutes governing venue in civil cases.
+The first statute, N.D.C.C. § 28-04-09, allows the court to change the location of a pretrial hearing as follows:

-Section 28-04-09 appears to conflict with Rule 77(b), N.D.R.Civ.P., which provides: "[N]o hearing, . . . shall be conducted outside the district without the consent of all parties affected thereby."
+Section 28-04-09 appears to conflict with N.D.R.Civ.P.
+77(b) which provides: "[N]o hearing, . . . shall be conducted outside the district without the consent of all parties affected thereby."
 Unlike the statute, the rule requires the consent of the parties.

 Should Section 28-04-09 be superseded, or should Rule 77 be amended to eliminate the requirement for the consent of the parties?
 Should Rule 77 be amended to change the word "district" to "county"?

-Does the enactment of Section 28-04-10 mean the criteria for a change of venue found in Section 28-04-07 no longer have to be met for a change of venue?
+(Emphasis added.)
+Does the enactment of N.D.C.C. § 28-04-10 mean the criteria for a change of venue found in N.D.C.C. § 28-04-07 no longer have to be met for a change of venue?
 Can the court now order a change of venue for its own convenience?
 Can any party now prevent a change of venue by filing an objection even if the other party has valid reasons for a change of venue?